-The Teachers' Survivors Benefit plan was over-funded with a fiduciary net position equal to 153.1% of the plan's total pension liability at June 30, 2020.
-The fiduciary net position of the ERS plan covering state employees and teachers was equal to 52.6% and 54.3% respectively of the total pension liability measure for each of those employee groups.
-The fiduciary net position of the two plans covering State Police was equal to 81.9% (SPRBT) and 10.0% (SPRFT) of the total pension liability measure for each of those employee groups.
+The fiduciary net position of the ERS plan covering state employees and teachers were equal to 63.2% and 66.5% respectively of the total pension liability measure for each of those employee groups.
+The fiduciary net position of the two plans covering State Police was equal to 98.4% (SPRBT) and 14.0% (SPRFT) of the total pension liability measure for each of those employee groups.
 The SPRFT plan was created July 1, 2016 for retired state police hired before July 1, 1987 with a one-time initial contribution of \$15 million from the State and the State's commitment to fund the benefits on an actuarially determined basis rather than the previous pay-as-you-go approach.

-The fiduciary net position of the plans covering Judges was equal to 90.0% (JRBT) and 5.0% (RIJRFT) of the total pension liability measure for each of the employee groups.
-The RIJRFT plan covers a small group of judges and is funded by the State (employer) using a mostly pay-as-you-go funding approach.
+The fiduciary net position of the RIJRFT plan covering a small group of judges is funded by the State (employer) using a mostly pay-as-you-go funding approach consequently plan fiduciary net position was 6.0% of the total pension liability measure for that plan.